 What is Gymnema Sylvestre?

-Gymnema sylvestre is a leafy vine that grows in tropical areas of India, Africa, and Australia.
+Gymnema sylvestre is a leafy vine that grows in tropical areas of India, Africa and Australia.
 For centuries, the leaves of this plant have been used in Eastern and Ayurvedic medicine to suppress the taste of sugar.

-Ayurvedic practitioners believe that Gymnema sylvestre is so powerful that in Sanskrit, the plant is known as madhunashini, which translates to “destroyer of sugar.”
-Because they think that Gymnema sylvestre can help control blood sugar and decrease the amount of sweets people eat, Ayurvedic practitioners have long used it to treat type 2 diabetes, arthritis (an inflammatory disease that has been linked with excess sugar consumption), and cardiovascular disease.
+Ayurvedic practitioners believe that Gymnema sylvestre is so powerful that in Sanskrit, the plant is known as "madhunashini", which translates to “destroyer of sugar.”
+Because they think that Gymnema sylvestre can help control blood sugar and decrease the amount of sweets people eat, Ayurvedic practitioners have long used it to treat type 2 diabetes, arthritis (an inflammatory disease that has been linked with excess sugar consumption) and cardiovascular disease.

-Research on the Benefits of Gymnema Sylvestre
+Research on Gymnema Sylvestre Benefits

 Gymnema sylvestre temporarily reduces the taste of sugar.

 A 1983 study published in the journal Physiology & Behavior found that sweetness perception of a sugary drink was reduced by half for people who had applied Gymnema sylvestre extract to their mouths.
 An hour after drinking the sugary beverage, the study participants were given a meal that contained sugary and non-sugary calories.
 The participants who had Gymnema sylvestre overall consumed less than the group who did not have Gymnema sylvestre, and they consumed less than what was predicted.
-In addition, a 2011 systematic review of gymnema noted that “studies have shown that gymnema reduces the perception of sweetness inside the mouth.”
+In addition, a 2011 systematic review of gymnema noted “studies have shown that gymnema reduces the perception of sweetness inside the mouth.”

 A 1992 study published in the journal Chemical Senses found that Gymnema sylvestre is equally effective on all types of sweeteners.
-That means it works to block the taste of table sugar, honey, agave syrup, stevia, aspartame, sucralose (Splenda), and other sugar substitutes.
+That means it works to block the taste of table sugar, honey, agave syrup, stevia, aspartame, sucralose (Splenda) and other sugar substitutes.

 Gymnema sylvestre may decrease the body’s absorption of sugar.

 Many studies have been done to examine if Gymnema sylvestre can treat diabetes, but so far the research has been inconclusive.
 A study published in Phytotherapy Research found that subjects who consumed 1000 mg of gymnema capsules for 60 days showed a decrease in fasting blood glucose levels and an increase in the release of insulin, the hormone that helps the body regulate blood sugar.
-But the results are not conclusive, since the study was done on only 11 subjects and it was not placebo controlled.
+But the results are not conclusive since the study was done on only 11 subjects and it was not placebo-controlled.
 Other similar studies did not show a statistically significant reduction in blood sugar levels.

 Taking Gymnema sylvestre may help with weight loss.

-A study published in the Journal of Medicinal Food in 2017 found that subjects with metabolic syndrome (those with risk factors that include high blood pressure, high blood sugar, and unhealthy cholesterol levels) lost weight when taking Gymnema sylvestre twice a day.
-Though this study only had 24 participants, it was double blind and placebo controlled, so the indications are promising.
+A study published in the Journal of Medicinal Food in 2017 found that subjects with metabolic syndrome (those with risk factors that include high blood pressure, high blood sugar and unhealthy cholesterol levels) lost weight when taking Gymnema sylvestre twice a day.
+Though this study only had 24 participants, it was double-blind and placebo-controlled, so the indications are promising.

 How Does Gymnema Sylvestre Work?

 Gymnemic acid molecules have a shape similar to that of glucose (sugar).
-Because of this, scientists believe that when you put gymnema sylvestre in your mouth, those molecules bind to the glucose receptor locations on your tongue and in your intestines, cutting off the signal to the brain that leads to craving sweets.
+Because of this, scientists believe that when you put Gymnema sylvestre in your mouth, those molecules bind to the glucose receptor locations on your tongue and in your intestines, cutting off the signal to the brain that leads to craving sweets.
 When the receptors are already filled, less glucose is able to bind with them, meaning that your taste for sweets is reduced and less sugar is absorbed in the gut.

-Gymnema sylvestre comes in many different forms, ranging from a lozenge to powders and capsules.
+Gymnema sylvestre comes in many different forms, ranging from lozenges to powders and capsules.
 In ancient Ayurvedic medicine, Gymnema sylvestre was usually consumed as a tea, which was brewed using the leaves of the plant.
 People would crush, grind, or simply soak the leaves in hot water.
 However, the tea can taste very bitter so many people now prefer to take Gymnema sylvestre as a lozenge that includes zinc and mint to mask the bitterness.

 Controlling the dosage of the Gymnema sylvestre plant can be a challenge; however, the lozenge makes that easier compared to other forms.
-Also, the Sweet Defeat lozenge has gone through stringent testing protocols and development to isolate gymnemic acids in their purest form.
+Sweet Defeat lozenges have gone through stringent testing protocols and development to isolate gymnemic acids in their purest form.
 Sweet Defeat is the only gymnema product on the market that has been clinically tested and proven.
 When it comes to tea and other forms, the amount of gymnemic acids in the leaves can vary, and the dosage can also change depending on how long you steep the leaves and at what temperature.
 Sweet Defeat contains 2.5 mg of gymnemic acids.

 Frequently Asked Questions about Gymnema Sylvestre